Dog Safe Perennial Flower Guide: 17 Non-Toxic Garden Plants Every Dog Owner Should Grow

 To find your zone just go here and put in your zip code.

 There are 17 dog-friendly flowers you can plant this year that are perennials.
-Here’s what you may want to plant this year.
+These are the perennials you may want to plant this year.

 Does your dog jump your yard fence in the blink of an eye?
 In this article, I reveal affordable solutions.